5 Things I Wish I Knew Before Starting A Career In Real Estate

 (Unless it’s laying on a beach for the rest of my life and not working at all. lol)

-If you are in this career field, what do you wish you knew before you started?
+If you are in this field, what do you wish you knew before starting a career in Real Estate?

 Take a look at my post on Work -life Balance!